 In Figure 8(b), the overhead is consistently lower for GeoTORA as compared to geocast flooding and LBM.
 Recall that GeoTORA limits the scope of flooding to the nodes located in the geocast region.
 Thus, degree of flooding is smaller in GeoTORA, compared to other two flooding-based protocols.
 This results in the lower overhead of GeoTORA protocol.

-Figure 9: Total Amount of Geocast Packet Delivery (Bytes) versus Pause Time
+Figure 9: Average number of Bytes versus Pause Time